ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 ## DBLP: from "too good to be true" to a fair fight

-### Initial DBLP run: why we discarded it
+### Initial DBLP run: why I discarded it

 The very first DBLP benchmark used the Sparqloscope DBLP benchmark YAML file.
-At first, the results looked promising for QLever, but on closer inspection we found several methodological problems.
+At first, the results looked promising for QLever, but on closer inspection I found several methodological problems.

 **Problem 1: Benchmark harness configuration.** For the initial DBLP run I used the Sparqloscope DBLP benchmark (`dblp.medium.queries.yaml`) as input to `qlever benchmark-queries` in its default “count” mode (without `--download-or-count download`).
 The Sparqloscope queries already wrap each logical pattern in a `COUNT` structure: